discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 ---
+title: Condi Weaver
 hidden: false
 archive: false
+rating: Good
+role: Condi Damage
 author: xChris
+profession: Elementalist
 specialization: Weaver
+conditions:
+  - name: Burning
+  - name: Bleeding
 boons:
   - name: Might
     variant: "party "
     uptime: ~5
 code: "[&DQYfFRomOBV0AHQAcwBzADUXNRfLAMsAEhcSFwAAAAAAAAAAAAAAAAAAAAA=]"
+cmGuide: ""
 classification:
   - 3
   - 4
   - 3
   - 4
   - 5
-date: "2024-01-03T20:48:30.840Z "
+date: "2024-01-03T21:23:07.532Z "
-title: Condi Weaver
-rating: Good
-role: Condi Damage
-profession: Elementalist
-conditions:
-  - name: Burning
-  - name: Bleeding
-cmGuide: ""
 ---

 The **<Specialization text="Condi Weaver" name="Weaver"/>** is an unique build that can be played very effectively in [Sunqua Peak](/fractals/sunqua-peak) and Silent Surf CMs (this build can also be an attractive choice for other CM and T4 encounters with longer phases, like Ensolyss, if you find yourself in a slow group).